Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

    linker uses the Rust code instead of C
 5. Go to step 1

-The best thing about this method is you are incrementally improving a codebase while ensuring everything can still keep moving and the application still works.
+The best thing about this method is you are incrementally improving a codebase while while ensuring the application still works and avoiding a ground-up rewrite.

 Kinda like changing your tyre while driving down the highway.